 A cancer diagnosis is life-changing news.
 For three local residents who shared their stories with The Times, that has been true in several ways.

-West Hall high schooler Will Wagner is savoring every moment on the football field after a brain cancer diagnosis in 2012 made those dreams seem impossible.
+Sixteen-year-old Wagner, a West Hall high schooler, is savoring every moment on the football field after a brain cancer diagnosis in 2012 made those dreams seem impossible.

 Times Talks | With those diagnosed with cancer